 If you're fairly new at using CSF (Config Server Firewall) or even if you are not, its useful to have all the commands at hand to use should you need to make any changes.

-In this guide we'll show you how to install CSF if you haven't done so already, basic configuration and the commands used within SSH.
+In this guide we'll show you how to install CSF on CentOS if you haven't done so already, basic configuration and the commands used within SSH.
 CentOS 7 can also be used.

 If you're a complete beginner you'll be thinking, what is SSH and how do I access it?
 SSH is easy to access and requires you to have a programme such as Putty that allows you to connect.